janbrrr/dndj/README.md

   - name: Scene 1 - Travel
     # ...
     track_lists:
-    - name: Forest Ambience
+    - name: Spooky Music
       directory: path/to/dir  # (Optional) used if all files of a tracklist are in the same dir
       loop: true              # (Optional, default=true) whether to loop if all tracks have been played
       shuffle: true           # (Optional, default=true) whether to shuffle the tracks before playing them all
+      next: Forest Ambience   # (Optional) name of the next tracklist to play
       tracks: []              # a list of tracks
 ```

 Finally, a `track` refers to a music file or YouTube link.
 In the simplest case it is only a filename (link),